genixpro/kwola/README.md

 `[user@localhost]$ sudo npm install babel-plugin-kwola -g`

 Some users have been running into issues when they install the babel-plugin-kwola globally.
-Therefore, just run it a second time without -g to install it in your local directory for safe meaasure.
+Therefore, just run it a second time without -g to install it in your local directory for safe measure.

 `[user@localhost]$ npm install babel-plugin-kwola`

 We are still sorting out precisely what the cause of the issue is.

 That's it!
 Kwola should now be installed.
+You can verify your Kwola installation using tools that are bundled with Kwola.

+First, check to make sure that Selenium works.
+This tests that Chrome & chomedriver are installed and Kwola is correctly finding and running the binaries.

+`[user@localhost]$ kwola_test_local_selenium`

+If the command outputs that it is successful, you can now run a more complete test suite.
+This next test suite will do a very short test sequence against the Kwola demo URL.
+It should take just a couple minutes to complete.

+`[user@localhost]$ kwola_rapid_local_test_suite`

+If this completes successfully, then your Kwola installation is working.
+You are now ready to unleash Kwola onto your own URL.

 Usage
 =====